obsidianmd/eslint-plugin/README.md

-# obsidian-eslint-plugin
+# eslint-pluginmd

 > [!warning]
-> This is not ready to be used yet.
+> This is not ready to be used in production yet.

 ## Installation